-Part of the process of determining whether reward is a factor in a donation is for you as a donor to sign a declaration confirming that you have not, and will not, receive any reward for donating the organ.
+Part of the process of determining whether reward is a factor in a donation is for you as a donor to sign a declaration form confirming that you have not, and will not, receive any reward for donating the organ.

-This declaration will assure us that you have read the main sections of this guidance, that you understand the law, and to confirm that no reward is associated with the organ donation and transplantation.
+This declaration will assure us that you have read the main sections of this guidance, that you understand the law, and will confirm that no reward is associated with the organ donation and transplantation.
+The declaration will also provide us with assurance that you have read the HTA privacy notice.